N4vX0-2/mysecuritymetrics/README.md

 # MySecurityMetrics (ComplianceQuest)

-**MySecurityMetrics** is a browser-based compliance readiness and security posture assessment platform currently in private beta.
+**MySecurityMetrics** is a browser-based compliance readiness and security posture assessment platform currently in production via third party with the below stated version coming shortly.

 This repository represents the **project overview only**.
 Source code is intentionally **not published at this time**.